unsplash/unsplash-js/README.md

 <div id="photo-random" />

 ### photos.getRandomPhoto({ query, username, featured })
 Retrieve a single random photo, given optional filters.
+[Endpoint docs](https://unsplash.com/documentation#get-a-random-photo)

 When using this function, It is recommended to double check the types of the parameters, in particular for the parameters of type Array<number>.